-Involvement in Electricity North West Ltd’s RESPOND Project (Tier 2 LCNI)
+Electricity North West Ltd’s RESPOND project

-Electricity North West intend to manage their Network using a Fault Level Assessment Tool which estimates Fault Level in near real time.
-With these estimations, a series of 3 innovative technical and commercial techniques will be deployed to reduce the fault level if necessary without the need for expensive and time consuming asset replacement.
+As part of the RESPOND project, Electricity North West managed their network using a Fault Level Assessment Tool (modelling software) which estimates Fault Level in near real time.
+Acting on these estimates, a series of 3 innovative technical and commercial techniques were deployed to reduce the fault level if necessary without the need for expensive and time consuming asset replacement.

 To learn more about Fault Current and about the RESPOND Project click here to watch a short video.

-The Fault Level Assessment Tool is estimating the changing fault level on the Network using existing published fault level values.
-As part of the RESPOND project, our PM7000 FLMs are being used, along with new models calculated using IPSA+, to validate the Respond electrical network model and simulated fault levels.
+The Fault Level Assessment Tool (FLAT, developed during the project) estimates the changing fault level on the Network using existing published fault level values.
+As part of the project, Outram PM7000FLMs were used, along with new, more detailed computer models calculated using IPSA+, to validate the RESPOND electrical network model and simulated fault levels.